Hereditary neuralgic amyotrophy: Presentation

 HNA is an episodic disorder; it is characterized by episodes generally lasting 1–6 weeks.
 During an episode, the nerves of the brachial plexus are targeted by the body as antigens, and the body's immune system begins to damage the nerves of the brachial plexus.
 The exact order or location of the nerve degeneration cannot be predicted before an episode.
 Other areas of the nervous system that have been affected are the phrenic nerves and the recurrent laryngeal nerve.
 As the nerves lose function, the muscles associated with those nerves begin to atrophy.
 In brachial plexus degeneration, atrophy may occur in the deltoid muscles.
 In phrenic nerve degeneration, the diaphragm may be affected.
 In this case, breathing can be impaired due to a lack of muscle control of the diaphragm.
 If the recurrent larangyl nerve is targeted, the pharynx will begin to atrophy and voice function may be lost.

 Diagnosis

-Diagnosis maybe made through thorough patient history, neurological evaluation and EMG/MRI/Muscle biopsy to rule out other causes of neuralgia.
+Diagnosis may be made through thorough patient history, neurological evaluation and EMG/MRI/Muscle biopsy to rule out other causes of neuralgia.